Alex Sutcliffe

-He has previously played for the Leeds Rhinos, and spent time on loan from Leeds at Featherstone Rovers in the Betfred Championship.
+He has previously played for the Leeds Rhinos, and spent time on loan from Leeds at Featherstone Rovers in the Championship.

 Background

 Sutcliffe was born in Wakefield, West Yorkshire, England.

 He is not related to former Rhinos teammate Liam Sutcliffe.
 He has an older brother and a younger sister.
+He attended Royds School.

 Career

 Leeds Rhinos

 In 2017 he made his Super League début for Leeds against the Wigan Warriors.

 He has spent time on loan at Featherstone Rovers in the 2019 Betfred Championship.

 On 17 October 2020, he played in the 2020 Challenge Cup Final victory for Leeds over Salford at Wembley Stadium.